leon4rd/test/README.md

-## What happens to a frog's car when it breaks down?
-It gets toad.
+## What did celery say when he broke up with his girlfriend?
+She wasn't right for me, so I really don't carrot all.